 Is Sézane fast fashion?

-A year ago, I thought Sézane was only for skinny French girls.
-Now?
-Half my wardrobe is Sézane, and I can confidently say curvy women can absolutely wear this brand.
+Three years ago I thought Sézane was only for skinny French girls.
+Now half my wardrobe is Sézane and I’m checking their Sunday drops every single week like it’s a ritual.
+I can confidently say curvy women can absolutely wear this brand, with some honest caveats about denim jeans and the plus size ceiling.

 9 comments